dotnet/csharpstandard/standard/expressions.md

 - The second and/or third operands of a *conditional_expression* ([§12.18](expressions.md#1218-conditional-operator)) which is itself the whole of `E`.
 <!-- End of C# 7.3 restrictions -->

 The *unmanaged_type* ([§8.8](types.md#88-unmanaged-types)) indicates the type of the items that will be stored in the newly allocated location, and the *expression* indicates the number of these items.
 Taken together, these specify the required allocation size.
-The type of *expression* must be implicitly convertible to the type `int`.
+The type of *expression* shall be implicitly convertible to the type `int`.

 As the size of a stack allocation cannot be negative, it is a compile-time error to specify the number of items as a *constant_expression* that evaluates to a negative value.